jamaal729/cloud-resume-challenge/README.md

-# cloud-resume-challenge
-Cloud Resume Challenge Project
+## Cloud Resume Challenge

-My cloud resume deployed to AWS and Azure
+My cloud resume deployed to AWS, Azure and GCP

 [Static site](./static-site) \
 Starting point of the project